Viritystila/trigger/README.md

 # trigger

-A Clojure library designed to create control patterns to Overtone synths.
-The library is still in it early stages.
+A program designed to create control patterns for Overtone synths.

 ## Usage